 While the craft beer movement was largely built on hop-forward beers — save the granddaddy Samuel Adams and a select few like Brooklyn — more breweries have popped up that focus on lagers.
-With a tagline “Drink Lager,” Jack’s Abbey is all about the bottom fermenting beers.
-Jack’s Abbey showcases the many varieties of lagers, but a perfect example of the great brewing is Post Shift Pilsner.
+With the tagline “Drink Lager,” Jack’s Abby is all about the bottom-fermenting beers.
+Jack’s Abby showcases the many varieties of lagers, but a perfect example of the great brewing is Post Shift Pilsner.

-Nearing 200 years old, Pennsylvania’s Yuengling Brewery knows how to brew beer.
+Nearing 200 years old, Pennsylvania’s Yuengling Brewery knows how to brew the best beer.
 It’s the oldest operating brewery in the country, founded in 1829.
 Yuengling Lager is a fantastic amber-colored lager with a bit of sweetness and a touch of bitterness from a light hopping.

 There was a time a few years ago when large craft breweries recognized they could capture market share by appealing to mass lager markets.
 Those drinkers had not yet crossed over to the land of IPAs, and might never do so.
 Enter a beer like Founders Solid Gold, which labels itself a premium lager and tastes like a full-bodied mass-produced lager.

 Creature Comforts in Georgia was one of the first breweries to pop up and say, “The Southeast can brew good beer!”
 Its Bibo Pilsner and Tropicalia IPA are both incredible flagship-type beers.
 Then there’s Classic City Lager, a beer labeled to look like an old regional lager and taste like one, too.
 The brewery says it best, “Good Cold Beer.”

-Before the craft beer movement, there was a surge of imported beer drinking.
+Before the craft beer movement, there was a surge in imported beer drinking.
 Among those imports were the Mexican lagers from brewers like Modelo and Corona.
 Mexican lagers are true to their German heritage, and while the lighter ones are amazing representations of pale lagers, Negra Modelo is a smooth, caramel-y lager in the Dunkel style (oh, and Modelo is now outselling But Light, FYI).